Advertiser Disclosure

 Hula Pie is the main draw at Duke’s.
 What’s a hula pie, you ask?
 It’s a very generous serving of macadamia nut ice cream on top of a chocolate cookie crust.
 This decadence is topped with chocolate fudge sauce, whipped cream, and more macadamia nuts.
 Yes, it’s the same exact dish served at Kimo’s on Maui, but this treat should be enjoyed again and again!

-Visit: Located inside the Kaua’i Marriott Resort: 3610 Rice St., Lihue, HI 96766.
-Open daily from 11 a.m. to 10:30 p.m.
+Visit: Inside the Kaua’i Marriott Resort: 3610 Rice St., Lihue, HI 96766.
+Open Monday through Saturday from 11 a.m. to 10 p.m., Sunday from 9 a.m. to 10 p.m.

 3. The Fresh Shave

-Visit: Located at 3540 Koloa Rd., Kalaheo, HI 96741.
-Open Tuesday through Saturday from 11 a.m to 5 p.m.
+Visit: 3540 Koloa Rd., Kalaheo, HI 96741.
+Open Tuesday through Saturday from 12 p.m. to 6 p.m.

 4. Kilauea Bakery

-Visit: Located at 2484 Keneke St., Kilauea, HI, 96754.
-Open daily from 6 a.m. to 9 p.m.
+Visit: 2484 Keneke St., Kilauea, HI, 96754.
+Open daily from 6 a.m. to 8 p.m.

-6. Hukilau Lanai
+5. Hukilau Lanai

-Decisions, decisions: should you order dessert while at Kauai’s Hukilau Lanai?
+Decisions, decisions: Should you order dessert while at Kauai’s Hukilau Lanai?
 The answer is yes, obviously, but do you choose the original Hawaiian chocolate factory warm cake with an oozing chocolate center and vanilla bean ice cream, or amazing sorbet, with flavors such as banana curry?
 It even offers a selection of gluten-free desserts.

-Visit: Located at 520 Aleka Loop, Kapaa, HI 96746.
+Visit: At 520 Aleka Loop, Kapaa, HI 96746.
 Open Tuesday-Sunday from 5 p.m. to 9 p.m.
 Closed Mondays.

-7. Pono Market
+6. Pono Market

 This is the best place on Kauai to get kulola, a Hawaiian dessert staple made from mashed kalo (taro), coconut milk, and sugar.
 This dessert is available on all of the islands, but there is something extra special about kulolo from Kauai.

-Visit: Located at 4-1300 Kuhio Hwy, Kapaa, HI 96746.
+Visit: At 4-1300 Kuhio Hwy, Kapaa, HI 96746.
 Open daily from 6 a.m. to 4 p.m.
 Closed Sundays.

-8. The Right Slice
+7. The Right Slice

 The Right Slice is your go-to pie stop in Kauai.
 There are 50 sweet flavors and 31 savory flavors that rotate constantly, so you have to check the Facebook page for the current offerings (but you really can’t go wrong with whatever you pick).
 However, the blueberry piña colada and the lilikoi cheesecake can’t be missed!

-Visit: Located at 2-2459 Kaumualii Hwy., Kalaheo, HI 96741.
-Note: It has a smaller operation in Lihue as well.
-Open Monday-Saturday from 11 a.m. to 6 p.m.
-Closed Sundays.
+Visit: At 2-2459 Kaumualii Hwy., Kalaheo, HI 96741.
+Note: It has a smaller operation in Lihue, as well.
+Open Monday to Friday from 11 a.m. to 6 p.m., Saturday to Sunday from 10 a.m. to 5 p.m.

-9. The Local Kauai
+8. The Local Kauai

-Visit: Located at 4-1380 Kuhio Hwy., Kapaa, HI 96746.
+Visit: At 4-1380 Kuhio Hwy., Kapaa, HI 96746.
 Open Wednesday through Sunday, 3 p.m. to 9 p.m.

-10. Kauai Bakery
+9. Kauai Bakery

 Kauai Bakery sells traditional Hawaiian treats such as cream-filled malasadas, cakes, cookies, and other baked goods.
 The standout is the guava cake, though, and at only $1.99, there is no better value on the entire island.

-Visit: Located at 3-2600 Kaumualii Hwy., Lihue, HI 96766.
+Visit: At 3-2600 Kaumualii Hwy., Lihue, HI 96766.
 Open daily from 6 a.m. to early evening (hours vary by day).

-Top 10 Places to Have a Drink on Kauai
+Top 10 Places To Have a Drink on Kauai

 1. Kauai Coffee Plantation

 The Kauai Coffee Company runs the largest coffee plantation in the U.S. It offers a walking tour of the plantation and daily roasting demonstrations.
-After the tour, you can relax on the lanai, try some samples, and take in the beautiful panoramic views of the plantation.
+After the tour, you can relax on the lanai, try samples, and take in the beautiful panoramic views of the plantation.
 Another bonus?
 It’s free!

-Visit: Located at 870 Halewili Rd., Kalaheo, HI 96741.
+Visit: At 870 Halewili Rd., Kalaheo, HI 96741.
 Open daily from 9 a.m. to 5 p.m.
 (5:30 p.m. in the summer).
 Free guided tours are available daily at 10 a.m., 12 p.m., 2 p.m. and 4 p.m.

 2. Koloa Rum Company

-Visit: Located at 3-2087 Kaumualii Hwy., Lihue, HI 96766.
+Visit: At 3-2087 Kaumualii Hwy., Lihue, HI 96766.
 Open daily at 10 a.m., but closing time varies by day.

 3. Keoki’s Paradise